Critical Points in Quantum Generative Models: Logarithmic Asymptotics via Free Probability Theory

 Taking the derivative of this cumulative distribution with respect to $E$ yields the final result. \end{proof}

-\subsection{Logarithmic Asymptotics via Free Probability Theory}
+\section{Logarithmic Asymptotics via Free Probability Theory}

-Though Eq.~\eqref{eq:crt_pt_dist} is exact, it is difficult to use in practice.
+Though \eqref{eq:crt_pt_dist} is exact, it is difficult to use in practice.
 Luckily, we are able to use a surprising fact about the eigenvalue distributions of Wishart and GOE matrices; asymptotically, the empirical spectral distributions of these matrices weakly converge to fixed distributions.
-Concretely, in the limit $p\to\infty$ where $\gamma=\frac{p}{2m}$ is held constant, the eigenvalue distribution of $\bm{W}/2m$ where $\bm{W}\sim\mathcal{W}_p\left(2m,\bm{I_p}\right)$ weakly converges to the \emph{Marchenko--Pastur distribution}~\cite{Mar_enko_1967}:
+Concretely, in the limit $p\to\infty$ where $\gamma=\frac{p}{2m}$ is held constant, the eigenvalue distribution of $\bm{W}/2m$ where $\bm{W}\sim\mathcal{W}_p\left(2m,\bm{I_p}\right)$ weakly converges to the \emph{Marchenko--Pastur distribution}~\citep{Mar_enko_1967}:

-Similarly, the eigenvalue distribution of $\bm{N}/\sqrt{p}$ where $\bm{N}\sim\operatorname{GOE}_p$ weakly converges to the \emph{Wigner semicircle distribution}~\cite{10.2307/1970008}:
+Similarly, the eigenvalue distribution of $\bm{N}/\sqrt{p}$ where $\bm{N}\sim\operatorname{GOE}_p$ weakly converges to the \emph{Wigner semicircle distribution}~\citep{10.2307/1970008}:

 Furthermore, by using free probability theory one can find the asymptotic distribution of eigenvalues for a weighted sum of these matrices, given their eigenbases are in ``generic position'' with respect to each other.
 We now give a brief review of free probability theory---at least in the context of random matrix theory---here.
 Later, we will also briefly review large deviations theory, which we use to bound the probability of large deviations from the weak convergence of the eigenvalue distributions of Wishart and GOE matrices.
-Note that, as we are unable to control large deviations in Theorem~\ref{thm:xhx}, in principle large deviations in the weak convergence of VQAs to WHRFs could dominate the large deviations in WHRFs; however, as discussed in Sec.~\ref{sec:validity_of_mapping_disc}, this provably does not occur at shallow enough depths, and there are reasons to believe it does not occur even at large depths.
+Note that, as we are unable to control large deviations in Theorem~\ref{thm:xhx}, in principle large deviations in the weak convergence of VQAs to WHRFs could dominate the large deviations in WHRFs; however, as discussed in Appendix~\ref{sec:validity_of_mapping_disc}, this provably does not occur at shallow enough depths with respect to $n$, and there are reasons to believe it does not occur even at large depths (which we additionally give numerical evidence for in Sec.~\ref{sec:numerics}).

+We begin by reviewing the techniques in free probability theory and large deviations theory that we use in studying the asymptotic behavior of \eqref{eq:crt_pt_dist}.

-\subsubsection{Free Probability Theory}
+\subsection{Free Probability Theory}

 \emph{Free probability theory} is the study of noncommutative random variables.
 Specializing to random matrix theory on $N\times N$ matrices, we define the unital linear functional

 as the free analogue of the expectation.
 Note that the eigenvalues of a matrix $A$ are completely constrained by the trace of powers $A^k$---therefore, one can study the average distribution of the eigenvalues of a random matrix $A$ via the moments $\phi\left(A^k\right)$. \emph{Free independence} (or \emph{freeness}) is a generalization of the notion of independence in commutative probability theory to free probability theory.
 In the context of random matrix theory, two $N\times N$ random matrices $A$ and $B$ are said to be freely independent if the mixed moments are identically zero; that is,